dcarroll/sfdx-djc-plugin/README.md

   $ sfdx-djc-plugin djc:data:export

 OPTIONS
+  -b, --preserveobjectorder                       If present, uses the order of the objects from the command to
+                                                  determine plan order

   -e, --enforcereferences                         If present, missing child reference cause the record to be deleted,
                                                   otherwise, just the reference field is removed

+  -h, --tohoom                                    Special Tohoom processing to handle self referential relationship

   -m, --maxrecords=maxrecords                     [default: 10] Max number of records to return in any query

-  -n, --planname=planname                         [default: new-plan] name of the data plan to produce, deflaults to
+  -n, --planname=planname                         [default: new-data-plan] name of the data plan to produce, deflaults
-                                                  "new-plan"
+                                                  to "new-plan"

   -o, --objects=objects                           (required) Comma separated list of objects to fetch